Abduwali Muse: Age dispute

+Legal process

-In a court ruling on 21 April 2009, U.S. Magistrate Judge Andrew J. Peck decided Muse was not under 18 and that he could be tried as an adult.
-Muse was then brought to New York to face trial on charges including piracy under the law of nations, conspiracy to seize a ship by force, conspiracy to commit hostage-taking, and firearms related charges, carrying a potential of up to four life sentences.
+Muse was tried in the United States District Court for the Southern District of New York.
+On 21 April 2009, U.S. Magistrate Judge Andrew J. Peck decided Muse was not under 18 and that he could be tried as an adult.
+He faced charges including piracy under the law of nations, conspiracy to seize a ship by force, conspiracy to commit hostage-taking, and firearms related charges, carrying a potential of up to four life sentences.
 The charge of piracy has a mandatory life sentence (18 USC 1651), and there is no parole in U.S. federal prisons.

 On 19 May 2009, a federal grand jury in New York returned a ten-count indictment against Muse.
+Muse was charged and taken into American custody.
+Muse was thought to be the first person to be charged with piracy in an American court, under Title 18 United States Code § 1651, in more than 100 years, when courts ruled in 1885 that Ambrose Light was not a pirate vessel.
+A 2008 case, United States v.
+Shi, in which a Chinese sailor killed two crewmates and forced others aboard to steer the ship, was quoted in Muse's indictment, having also been charged and ultimately convicted of seizing a foreign vessel in violation of 18 United States Code § 2280.